kaitran225/autofishing/PLAYTOGETHER_FISHING_GUIDE.md

 ## Fishing Rods

-PlayTogether offers several fishing rods with different benefits:

-### Amateur Rod
-- Increases success chance by 20%
-- Increases chance to get rare fish by 50%
-- Increases chance to get uncommon fish by 100%
-- Price: 30 Jewels
-- Repair Cost: $1000

-### Feline Rod
-- Increases chance to get uncommon fish by 50%

-### Duck Rod
-- Increases success chance by 15%
-- Increases chance to get uncommon fish by 100%
-- Price: $2250
-- Repair Cost: $750

-### Wooden Rod
-- A wooden fishing rod with an acorn ornament
-- Good for novice anglers
-- No special abilities

 ## Fish Categories

-There are currently **276** fish in the game, divided into five categories based on rarity.
-Each fish (except the last VVIP) has a crowned variant, bringing the total to **551** fish to collect.

 ### Basic Fish

-There are **35** Basic fish species.
-These are the most common and generally easier to catch.
-Examples include:

-- Crayfish (Small) - Found in Camping Ground Lake, Waterfall, Pond, etc.
-- Rosy Bitterling (Small) - Found in Camping Ground Lake at noon
-- Pale Bleak (Small) - Found in Camping Ground Lake, Swimming Pool, etc.
-- Cherry Salmon (Large) - Found in Camping Ground Lake, Waterfall
-- Squid (Medium) - Found in Deep Sea, Boat, etc. at night
-- Mackerel (Medium) - Found in Sea Area, available all day

 ### Trendy Fish

-There are **59** Trendy fish species that are moderately rare and valuable.
-Examples include:

-- Bluegill (Medium) - Found in Camping Ground Lake at noon
-- Bass (Large) - Found in Camping Ground Lake, Waterfall, Pond
-- Cutlassfish (Large) - Found in Sea Area, available all day
-- Octopus (Large) - Found in Deep Sea, Boat, Lighthouse
-- Butterflyfish (Medium) - Found on Beach, available all day
-- Parrotfish (Medium) - Found on Beach at noon

 ### Luxury Fish

-There are **74** Luxury fish species that are rare and quite valuable.
-Examples include:

-- Slender Shinner (Small) - Found in Pond, Swimming Pool, etc.
-- Footballfish (Large) - Found in Deep Sea, Boat, Great Blue Hole at night
-- Spearfish (Extra Large) - Found in Deep Sea, Boat, Lighthouse
-- Seahorse (Small) - Found in Deep Sea, Boat, Lighthouse
-- Red Stingray (Extra Large) - Found on Beach, available all day
-- Rainbow Trout (Medium) - Found in Camping Ground Lake, Waterfall, Pond

 ### VIP Fish

-There are **97** VIP fish species that are extremely rare and highly valuable.
-Examples include:

-- Mini Inia (Small) - Found in Fashion Mall at noon
-- Mini Killer Whale (Small) - Found in Deep Sea, Boat at night
-- Shark (Extra Large) - Found in Deep Sea, Boat, Lighthouse
-- Ocean Sunfish (Extra Large) - Found in Deep Sea, Boat, Lighthouse, Great Blue Hole
-- Dolphin (Extra Large) - Found in Sea Area, available all day
-- Blue Whale (Extra Extra Large) - Found at Lighthouse at noon

 ### VVIP Fish

-There are **11** VVIP fish species, which are the rarest and most valuable fish in the game.
-Examples include:

-- Icy Dolphin (Extra Extra Large) - Found in Deep Sea during winter
-- White Humpback Whale (Gigantic) - Found in Offshore Area
-- Miraculous Azure Dragon (Gigantic) - Found in Waterspout
-- Leviathan Melvillei (Gigantic) - Found in Offshore Area
-- Ice Cream Carp (Large) - Found in Camping Ground Lake, Waterfall

 ### Trash Items

-When fishing, there's a 5% chance to catch "Junk" instead of fish, and a 2% chance for that Junk to become "Treasure."
-Junk items include:

-- Broken Car Door (Large)
-- Old Doll (Medium)
-- Fish Bones (Small)
-- PET Bottle (Small)
-- Trash Bag (Medium)
-- Rusty Anchor (Large)
-- Waste Barrel (Large)
-- Old Submarine (Extra Large)
-- Silver Pearl
-- Golden Pearl

 ## Fish Shadows & Rarity